 Boutique Counter from an Old DoorComments (0)

 Now that the store is open, I can share some details about the crazy cool retail counter that was created for Sugar Maple Boutique in Marietta, Ohio.
-The women’s clothing store owners Michelle Walker and Nikki Logston contacted me several months ago as they were planning the space for their new venture.
+The women’s clothing store owners Michelle Willoughby and Nikki Logston contacted me several months ago as they were planning the space for their new venture.
 They had an old five-panel door that they wanted to incorporate into the décor, which was going to be a mix of industrial, shabby chic and glam all wrapped into one.

 Here is how it all started…a door and two lower cabinets purchased from Lowe’s.

 The two cabinets were spaced on each end of the width of the sideways door, leaving an area in the middle open for behind-the-counter storage.
 Nikki's husband Kevan cut down another old door to fit the sides and that became the two end panels.
 Some old wood trim pieces were added to the top and bottom edges of the doors to match up to the height of the cabinets.
 New routed wood edge trim and medallions made up the endcaps to complete the counter’s carcass.
 (The countertop came later.)

 Michelle also had an old dresser that belonged to her father

 that the girls wanted to use behind the counter, so we planned to make it match

 Ready to transform these pieces into something cool!

 Over the course of several evenings and a few Saturdays, I went about the transformation.
 After cleaning and sanding both pieces (and removing hardware from the dresser), I applied two coats of General Finishes Seagull Gray Milk Paint.
 This is a great, soft color as is, but we wanted to take it beyond basic gray.
 We left the old wood trim natural, since it complemented the look and blended perfectly once the glazing effect was added.